 You want to save money each week, bi-weekly, or monthly.
 Begin to track your spending, if necessary, to identify additional savings opportunities.

 If you can commit to saving at least $200 per month, via electronic transfer, you can earn 4.50 percent interest in their Savings Connect account option.
+It offers the same FDIC coverage as a brick and mortar bank, but you can earn more on your savings.

 You can also consider a side hustle, like delivering food for DoorDash, to increase savings as DoorDash driver pay varies depending on numerous factors, including tips and you can work on your own schedule.